 From the chromatograms, it appears that holo-Tf has major isoforms, as seen with the multiple unresolved peaks in the 1:2 ratio sample.
 Apo-Tf looks as though there are not as many modified isoforms based on both chromatograms.
 If Tf is similar to Lz, then there can be the assumption that the first peak before unmodified species is a singly modified Tf.
 At this stage, it is unsure whether holo or apo Tf will produce a better result.
 It would be interesting to run a future experiment of using apo-Tf and once modification has occurred, replace iron back into the solution and use the mass spectrometer to see what comes of this.

+CHAPTER 6

 CONCLUSION & FUTURE